andrey-krendzel/arrCalculator/README.md

 There are two tests with MockMVC to the GET endpoint in the test folder.

 There are three tests with MockMVC to the POST endpoint in the test folder.

+## ToDo

+- Logic is duplicated for GET and POST request.
+Place logic in a separate Class.
+- Deploy to AWS Cloud